-The New York Times described Oslo as “ready to shine” including it on their list of top places to visit in 2013.
+The New York Times described Oslo as “ready to shine” on their list of top places to visit in 2013.
 Why?
-In part, because of the island of Tjuvholmen and the spectacular new Astrup Fearnley Museum.
-Opened in September 2012, praise for the building has been widespread:
+In part because of the island of Tjuvholmen and the spectacular new Astrup Fearnley Museum.
+Since it opened in September 2012, praise for the building has been widespread:

-The noted contemporary art gallery moved from Kvadraturen in 2012 to its new home in a landmark 7,000 square metre, 700 million kroner Renzo Piano building on Tjuvholmen or “Thief Island”, next door to Aker Brygge.
+The noted contemporary art gallery moved from Kvadraturen in 2012 to its new home in the 7,000 square metres, 700 million kroner Renzo Piano building on Tjuvholmen or “Thief Island”, next door to Aker Brygge.
 Designed as a public space as well as a museum, the ship-formed structure is really three freestanding pavilions across a narrow water channel under a single arching sail-shaped glass roof.
 This allows much of the interior hanging space to be lit by natural light.

 “... one of the world’s most important private collections of modern and contemporary art” The Independent, October 2012